- How did this person come to love this thing or idea?

 - Where did we learn this cultural belief or story?

-I’m a freelance journalist, editor and essayist based in Brooklyn, New York, writing about culture, politics, technology and passionate hobbyists.
-My multimedia work has appeared in CityLab, Mental Floss and Tablet and as the cover story of the Chicago Tribune’s RedEye.
+These are some of my favorite question.
+I’m a freelance journalist, editor and essayist based in Brooklyn, New York, and I write features, profiles, analysis and explainers.
+I often examine psychology through the lens of culture, history, politics and science.
+My multimedia work has appeared in Tonic, CityLab, Mental Floss and Refinery29 and as the cover story of the Chicago Tribune’s RedEye.

 You can reach me any time at firstname.lastname@example.org.
 I’m available for freelance writing, reporting, photography, editing and copy editing.
 My general resume is available here.
 All the keywords you want: AP style, Adobe Creative Suite (Photoshop, Audition, Premiere, InCopy), Microsoft Office Suite, social media, DSLR photography.